 Anytime I ask someone why they don’t bake bread, they usually offer one of two excuses:

-- Either they don’t have enough time
+- They don’t have enough time.

-- They don’t know anything about yeast
+- They don’t know anything about yeast.

 The second issue is just a wee bit more than a dump and mix, but to be honest, yeast really isn’t that difficult to work with.